Managing Package Deliveries During the Holiday Season

 This process benefits concierges as they will know which residents will be coming down at which times, checking their list beforehand to know what packages to bring out for a quicker exchange.

 In conclusion, condo associations have had to adjust the process of managing package deliveries.
-During this uncertain time for all, FirstService Residential has provided concierges, property managers, and residents the correct safety protocols according to the Center for Disease Control (CDC) and city bylaws.
+During this continued time of uncertainty, FirstService Residential has provided concierges, property managers, and residents the correct safety protocols according to the Center for Disease Control (CDC) and city bylaws.